Whenever we learn a new skill, and go deeper, it feels like we’re climbing a stairway to mastery.

 Our stairs are very slippery.
 In every step, we can slip and fall off the stairs.
 That’s why we get less and less people on the top stairs.
 Persistence and discipline keep us moving up.

 Most people start by hearing about unit testing.
-They’ve heard about it in a conference, or read about it in a blog, but never tried it before.
+They’ve heard about unit testing in a conference, or read about it in a blog, but have never tried it before.
 Early adopters don’t stay on that step for long, because they are eager to try it.
 But most people stop there and wait until an opportunity comes up to try it.
 This can be a new project, or a new team that has the capability to learn.
 Then they jump in the pool.

 When they get to the trial stage, lots of people fail.
 Specifically, it’s not that they fail, but they conclude that unit testing is not for them.
 It’s easy to find excuses for this – technology, time for learning, and the fact that it’s damn hard.
 So many slip off the stairs at this point.
 They will probably not start climbing back again, and will dissuade others from taking the trip.